-The following 2020/21 Statements have been restated to correct opening balances at 1 April 2021 to account for the disposal of a school (land & building) asset following academisation which occurred during 2020/21, which had not been accounted for in the year ended 31 March 2021.
+The following 2020/21 notes have been restated to correct opening balances at 1 April 2021 to account for the disposal of a school (land & building) asset following academisation, which had not been accounted for in the year ended 31 March 2021.
 Comparative balances have been corrected to account for the disposal of the asset (gross cost of £17.0m and accumulated depreciation of £0.3m) and the corresponding balance in the Revaluation Reserve of £6.2m.
 Academies are transferred at nil consideration and therefore comparative balances have been corrected to include an additional £16.7m loss on disposal in 2020/21.
-This does not impact the general fund reserve, because the loss is reflected in the Capital Adjustment Account.
-Notes to the Statements have also been restated where appropriate.